Skip to main content

 MEDIUM PREVALENCE

-Nuts, particularly walnuts and hazelnuts, are popular in Austrian pastries and desserts.
+Nuts, walnuts and hazelnuts especially, show up a lot in Austrian pastries and desserts.

 COMMONLY FOUND IN: